BDC Hamburger Icon

 Businesses you can start with little to no money

 Many businesses with low overhead costs can be started on a shoestring and then scaled up.
-Some business owners start small, working out of their homes or online, and then expand to hire more workers and find a larger location.
+Some business owners start small, working out of their homes or online, and then expand to hire more workers or find a larger location.
 If you want to get started for less, here are a few businesses that are relatively easy to begin with a small amount of capital:

 TipBottom line